Syrian Premier League

-The Syrian Premier League (الدوري السوري الممتاز) is a professional association football league in Syria and the top division of the Syrian football league system.
-The league comprises 12 teams and operates on a system of promotion and relegation with the Syrian League 1st Division.
-The Syrian Premier League was founded in 1966, unifying the local leagues that had existed previously.
-Seasons mostly run from August to May.
+Prime Premier League (دوري برايم للمحترفين), formerly known as the Syrian Premier League, is a professional association football league in Syria and the top division of the Syrian football league system.
+The league comprises 16 teams and operates on a system of promotion and relegation with the Syrian League 1st Division.
+The league was founded in 1966 and, as of 2025, operates under a new name and branding as part of a wider restructuring and modernization process.

 The first team to win the title was Al-Ittihad Ahli in 1967, whilst Al-Jaish has the record with 17 league titles.
 Their closest rivals, Al-Karamah, have won the league 8 times.

 In the beginning, the main tournament was the first division, then the Syrian Football Association developed the competition in a historic step that allowed the participation of foreign players to turn the competition into a professional league.

 Competition format

-Competition

-From the 2022–23 season, there are 12 clubs in the Premier League, instead of the previous 14.
-During the course of a season (usually from August or September to May) each club plays the others twice (a double round-robin system), once at their home stadium and once at that of their opponents; for 22 games.
+The Prime Premier League consists of 16 teams competing throughout the football season under a full league system.
+The competition is played in a double round-robin format, in which each team faces every other team twice—once at home and once away—resulting in 30 matches per team per season.

-Teams receive three points for a win and one point for a draw.
-No points are awarded for a loss.
-Teams are ranked by total points, then goal difference, and then goals scored.
-If still equal, teams are deemed to occupy the same position.
-If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.
+Teams are awarded three points for a win, one point for a draw, and no points for a loss, in accordance with international football regulations.
+League standings are determined by total points accumulated, with goal difference, goals scored, and head-to-head results used as tie-breaking criteria when teams are level on points.

-Promotion and relegation

-A system of promotion and relegation exists between the Syrian Premier League and the Syrian League 1st Division.
-The two lowest placed teams in Premier League are relegated to the League 1st Division, and the top two teams from the League 1st Division are promoted to the Premier League.
+The club finishing at the top of the table at the end of the season is crowned Prime Premier League champion.
+At the lower end of the table, relegation to the Syrian First Division is applied to the lowest ranked teams, while promotion is granted to the top-performing clubs from the second tier, subject to regulations set by the Syrian Football Association.
+In exceptional seasons, promotion and relegation rules may be modified.